SidonTheTroll/Erstes-Jahr/Biology/14-respiration-in-plants.md

 - Glycolysis involves 10 steps for converting glucose into pyruvic acid, which is the key product of glycolysis.

+This is also the only process that generates ATP in anaerobic respiration.

 ### Role of Enzymes in Glycolysis

 In plants, glucose is obtained from the sucrose which is the end product of photosynthesis or from storage carbohydrates.